At National Prayer Breakfast, Trump Pledges, 'I Will Never Let You Down'

 He devoted much of his speech instead to other issues important to conservative Christians, from religious liberty to abortion.
 He praised Vice President Pence's wife Karen for teaching at a conservative Christian school that requires its staff to declare a belief in marriage as "the uniting of one man and one woman," and he pledged support for a government-funded Catholic adoption agency in Michigan that faces an ACLU lawsuit over its refusal to place children with same-sex couples.

 The National Prayer Breakfast, an annual event first held in 1953, is traditionally a non-partisan event that draws thousands of people from a variety of faith traditions, including diplomats, business people, and politicians.
 Every president since Dwight Eisenhower has addressed the breakfast.
-The co-chairs this year were Sen. James Lankford, R-O.K., and Sen. Chris Coons, D-DE.
+The co-chairs this year were Sen. James Lankford, R-O.K., and Sen. Chris Coons, D-D.E.
 House Speaker Nancy Pelosi was among the members of Congress in attendance.

 In his speech to the breakfast, Trump promoted his administration's record in matters of faith, such as his effort to secure the freedom of Andrew Brunson, an evangelical pastor who spent two years in a Turkish prison.
 Turning to Brunson, who was in the audience, Trump took credit for his release in October 2018.